 (Passenger and Baggage Screener)

 No experience necessary, all training provided.
-Excellent Pay and Benefits.
+Starting pay $14.50 per hour and Excellent Benefits.
 Full time staff are eligible for many benefits including Full Family Insurance, Wyoming Retirement, Paid Time Off.
 To apply fill out the application for Screening Positions (below).

 Please call the administration offices or come out to the airport for more information on any of our job opportunities.
 (307) 733-7682 The Jackson Hole Airport Board is an Equal Opportunity Employer.